New York Point

 Capital letters were cumbersome in New York Point, each being four dots wide, and so were not generally used.
 Likewise, the four-dot-wide hyphen and apostrophe were generally omitted.
 When capitals, hyphens, or apostrophes were used, they sometimes caused legibility problems, and a separate capital sign was never agreed upon.
 According to Helen Keller, this caused literacy problems among blind children, and was one of the chief arguments against New York Point and in favor of one of the braille alphabets.

 New York Point competed with the American Braille alphabet, which consisted of fixed cells two points wide and three high.
 Books written in embossed alphabets like braille are quite bulky, and New York Point's system of two horizontal lines of dots was an advantage over the three lines required for braille; the principle of writing the most common letters with the fewest dots was likewise an advantage of New York Point and American Braille over English Braille.

 Wait advocated the New York System as more logical than either the American Braille or the English Braille alphabets, and the three scripts competed in what was known as the War of the Dots.
 Around 1916, agreement settled on English Braille standardized to French Braille letter order, chiefly because of the superior punctuation compared with New York Point, the speed of reading braille, the large amount of written material available in English Braille compared with American Braille, and the international accessibility offered by following French alphabetical order.

 Wait also invented the "Kleidograph", a typewriter with twelve keys for embossing New York Point on paper, and the "Stereograph", for creating metal plates to be used in printing.

 Alphabet

 New York Point is not supported by Unicode, as of version 14.0.
-In the charts below, the first row of NYP are graphic images, and the second row are braille cells turned on their side.
-Older browsers may not support the latter.

 Like braille, there are contractions: single letters in New York Point that correspond to sequences of letters in print.

 New York Point is read from left to right.
 A symbol consists of one to four consecutive cells that are each two points high and one point wide.
-Capital letters all consist of four cells.
-Each capital letter is derived from the corresponding lower-case letter by adding at the end a horizontal line consisting of as many points as are needed for the capital letter to be four points wide (i.e. a line of three points to a lower-case letter that is one cell wide, a line of two points to a lower-case letter that is two points wide, and one point to a lower-case letter that is three points wide).
-The points are added in the lower halves of the cells if the final cell of the lower-case letter only has a point in the upper half; otherwise, the points are added in the upper halves of the cells.
+Capital letters all consist of four cells, while minuscules are represented by one to three.
+Each capital letter is derived from the corresponding lower-case letter by adding single point cells to make the capital four cells wide.
+The additional cells are all bottom point if the final cell of the lower-case letter only has an upper point.
+Otherwise, the additional cells are all upper point only.